cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/troubleshooting.md

 If you are using one of the recipe templates available in our library to push pentest findings to your ticketing system, then your recipe is using the __Pentest finding state updated__ trigger.

 Recipes using this trigger will only run if the state of a pentest finding is updated while the recipe is running.
-If the state of a pentest finding is updated while the recipe is stopped, the recipe will never run for that finding, even if the recipe is started after the finding's state has been updated.
+If the state of a pentest finding is updated while the recipe is stopped, the recipe will never run for that finding - even if the recipe is started after the finding's state has been updated.

 If the finding is still in the __Pending Fix__ state, you can manually re-trigger the recipe for the finding by changing the state of the finding to __Accepted Risk__ and then back to __Pending Fix__.

 When you are updating the state of the finding to __Accepted Risk__, you should use the reason __other__ and type in "re-trigger integration" for historical records.

 We plan to provide a more elegant solution for this in the future.